 In his book "Dreams from My Father," Obama said candidly that black teachers and administrators "defend the status quo with the same skill and vigor as their white counterparts of two decades before."

 It is not a question of Obama's not knowing.
+He has demonstrated conclusively that he knows what is going on.

 But, for all his eloquent words, he has voted consistently for the teachers' unions and the status quo.